Mid July is the time to harvest Basil and make Pesto!

 We went to Connecticut for a bridal shower/bachelor/bachelorette weekend to celebrate Stefan’s brother’s upcoming wedding.

 It was a fun time.
-Here is the bride-to-be with her future daughter and future niece dressed in traditional toilet-paper wedding dresses!
+Here is the bride-to-be with her future daughter and future niece dressed in traditional toilet-paper wedding dresses, we got inspire by wedding dresses from belle et blanc!
 Welcome to the family Tami!

 After a weekend of revelry, we needed the week to recover.
 Not to mention, to ride our new Tandem Bike!

 This last weekend, we spent on yard-work.
-I’ll go into more depth on the lawn seeding and weeding later this week, but for now, enjoy some pictures of the lovely roses in the yard.
+I’ll go into more depth on the lawn seeding and weeding later this week, but for now, enjoy some pictures of the lovely roses in the yard, I also want to do an update on our HVAC system later on, thankfully we got the ac repair modesto ca to help us out.
 If you haven’t already, look around and take note of just how good of a rose season we are having this year.
 The cold winter has done wonders for the roses in the Boston area.
 What about elsewhere?
 Good Rose season?

 New Knockout Rose – planted June 2013: